-- On the one hand, the facilities and specialist staff available to the University regarding the management of its web-based student transaction systems, and - On the other hand, the awareness the University should have that it holds sensitive personal information about thousands of people, which, if it fell into the wrong hands, could lead to potential physical3 and financial threats to them,4 or cyber stalking.5 office of the privacy commissoner new south wales www.privacy.nsw.gov.au | 02 8019 1600 information and privacy commission nsw
+- On the one hand, the facilities and specialist staff available to the University regarding the management of its web-based student transaction systems, and - On the other hand, the awareness the University should have that it holds sensitive personal information about thousands of people, which, if it fell into the wrong hands, could lead to potential physical and financial threats to them, or cyber stalking.

-3 Where disclosure of one's address may result in physical threats to them.
+&lt;sup>3 Where disclosure of one's address may result in physical threats to them.

-4 Where disclosure of names and dates of birth may result in identity fraud and financial loss to them.
+&lt;sup>4 Where disclosure of names and dates of birth may result in identity fraud and financial loss to them.

-5 Where disclosure of a student's private email address may result in unsolicited and/or inappropriate emails potentially escalating to other types of threats and other escalation.
+&lt;sup>5 Where disclosure of a student's private email address may result in unsolicited and/or inappropriate emails potentially escalating to other types of threats and other escalation.